Mitsanski/Hello-World/README.md

 Hello Humans !

 Im Kiril and this is my first repository .
-Yeet on the hater